-In Exodus 14, Moses didn’t know what to do as the chariots of Egypt chasing after them drew near and the Red Sea was before the Israelites, impossible to cross.
+In Exodus 14, Moses didn’t know what to do as the chariots of Egypt, which were chasing after them, drew near and the Red Sea was before the Israelites, impossible to cross.
 He cried to the LORD and He told him what to do.
 Ask the Holy Spirit what to do.

 3. Seek the help of the LORD; set your eyes upon Him.
 2 Chronicles 20:12 says, “For we have no power against this great multitude that is coming against us; nor do we know what to do, but our eyes are upon You” (New King James Version).
 This could involve fasting and prayer.
 Jehoshaphat proclaimed a fast throughout all Judah (verse 3).

 Set your eyes upon the LORD.
 Psalm 34:5 says they looked to Him and were radiant, and their faces were not ashamed.
 Pray!
 James 5:13 says, “Is anyone among you suffering?
 Let him pray” (New King James Version).
 Keep on praying (1 Thessalonians 5:17).

 4. Before you present your request, worship the Lord.
 Jehoshaphat did this in 2 Chronicles 20:6-9.
 Also, after Jahaziel’s prophecy of victory by the LORD, Jehoshaphat bowed his head with his face to the ground, and all Judah and the inhabitants of Jerusalem bowed before the LORD, worshipping Him (verse 18).
 Worship the Lord when you don’t know what to do.